jerwallace/aws-robomaker-workshops/content/workshop/helloworld.md

 # Development environment and HelloWorld

-This activity covers setting up the AWS RoboMaker development environment and quickly compiling at running a "Hello World" ROS application.
-When complete, you will have learned:
+In this activity, you will setup a AWS RoboMaker development environment to quickly compile and run a "Hello World" ROS application.
+Once complete, you will have learned:

 * How to navigate the AWS RoboMaker console and access development environment and simulation jobs
 * Basic ROS workspace layout and build/bundle tasks